-The national chapter of the American Cancer Society has awarded Boston University a three-year Institutional Research Grant to encourage new investigators by providing pilot funds for cancer research.
+The national chapter of the American Cancer Society has awarded Boston University a three-year Institutional Research Grant to encourage early-stage investigators by providing pilot funds for cancer research.
 These funds will make it possible for investigators to complete promising new projects and/or pursue novel ideas that will provide preliminary data for future grant applications from other agencies and programs.
-Three one-year awards of 30,000 each will be given.
-Research topics may include basic biomedical research, translational, clinical, population-based, psychosocial, or epidemiologic cancer research.
-Applications in the field of biomedical engineering are welcome.
+Four one-year awards of $50,000 each will be given.
+Research topics may include basic biomedical research, biomedical engineering, translational, clinical, population-based, psychosocial, and epidemiologic cancer research.

-- Applicants may not have active national funding including from NIH, NSF, ACS, and DOD.
+- Applicants may not have received major national funding including from NIH, NSF, ACS, and DOD.
 Career development award funding is acceptable (e.g. NIH K award)

 - Senior investigators, postdoctoral fellows and research associates are NOT eligible to apply